buildzap/exceldash/README.md

 ## License

-MIT License - feel free to use this project for any purpose.
+MIT License - feel free to use this project for any purpose...

 ## Contributing